sounak999/30-days-of-Javascript-challenge/README.md

 # 30-days-of-Javascript-challenge
-private repo to enlist progress on the 30 days challenge
+public repo to enlist progress on the 30 days challenge